 This relates to my first point.
 This is really important because it will teach you the reality of the market and allow you to make a more qualified search.
 You also don’t want to dismiss a property that might have been “above par” after all.
 So go see a property that’s a bit further than that Ubahn Station.
 Go see that flat that looks like it’s been in a war zone.
 Go see that house that doesn’t have central heating.
 I can’t stress how important this is.

 If you are convinced you have found your dream property, be fast !
 Others may be faster than you.
-Don’t rush it and ask all the necessary documents but be quick about making the decision.
-You might also want to use the service of a building surveyor too to check everything.
+However, you still need to be remain cool-headed.
+Don’t rush and ask all the necessary documents but be quick about making the decision.
+You might also want to use the service of a building surveyor (Immobilien Gutachter/Bewertung) too to check if walls are sound.